Reading time: 4 minutes

 From 1 July 2017, most people in this age group – whatever their employment status – are able to claim a tax deduction for any personal voluntary contributions they make into their super account.

-If you’ve got cash to spare and would like to boost your retirement savings, making a tax-deductible voluntary super contribution can be a great way to do it in during these years.
+If you’ve got cash to spare and would like to boost your retirement savings, making a tax-deductible voluntary super contribution can be a great way to do it during the early years of your working life.

 First Home Super Saver (FHSS) Scheme